 Get the grill ready by building a medium hot fire and while this is still two zone cooking my hot zone is larger than usual which is necessary for the grill pan and the chicken to have enough room to cook:

-Take a grill pan such as the one blow and brush some of the olive oil over the bottom and put the peppers in.
-I also brushed some oil over the top of the veggies hoping to get a little flare up:
+Take a grill pan such as the one blow and brush some of the olive oil over the bottom and put the peppers in:

 Wait on the onions as the peppers take longer to cook.
 Don’t worry if you get a little flame action.
 That’s a good thing: